shialis/yoloWeb/README.md

 ## WebApp Demo on Streamlit Server

 This app is up and running on Streamlit cloud server!
-You can check the demo of this web application on this link: ('TO BE ADDED')
+You can check the demo of this web application on this link: [web app](https://yolov8-web.streamlit.app/)

 ## Demo